Leranlinx/Leranlinx/README.md

 ## 🚀 About Me

-Born in São Joaquim da Barra, a charming city in the interior of São Paulo, I embarked on my coding journey at the age of 13.
-A Python enthusiast, I'm always seeking professional improvement.
-My philosophy?
-The key to success is relentless effort.
+To utilize my skills for achieving the target and developing the best performance in the .
+I would like to implement my innovative ideas, skills an accomplishing the projects creativity for.

 ## 🎓 Education

-- Bachelor's Degree in Computer Science, Paulista University, Ribeirão Preto, Brazil (2018-2020)
+- Computer Science & Engineering(2022-2026)

 ## 💼 Work Experience